CalleNexmark/Bachelor-Thesis-E2507/README.md

 # Bachelor Thesis E2507

-This repository contain the Blender program in a python file
+This repository contains the Blender program implemented in a Python file